lorenzofelletti/TeethHub/scala/scala-examples.md

 [Home](../README.md) > [Scala](scala-examples.md)

 ## Scala Examples
-Some example of simple application in Scala implementi and using language various features!
+Some example of simple applications in Scala implementing and using language's various features!

 ### StringGame Example (Various Scala Features)
 Just a scala example: